ANamelessGhoul/fmod-godot-3-module/README.md

 ## Thanks

-This project is a forked from [godot-fmod-integration](https://github.com/alexfonseka/godot-fmod-integration) from [alexfonseka](https://github.com/alexfonseka).
-We'd like to thank him for the work he did, we simply adapted his work to GDNative.
+This project is a forked from [godot-fmod-integration](https://github.com/alexfonseka/godot-fmod-integration) from [alexfonseka](https://github.com/alexfonseka) and [fmod-gdextension](https://github.com/utopia-rise/fmod-gdextension) from [utopia-rise](https://github.com/utopia-rise).
+We'd like to thank them for the work they did, we simply adapted their work back to C++ Modules.
 Feel free to propose any modification using github's *pull request*.
 We hope you'll enjoy this driver.

-[wowmeme]: .README/wowmeme.png
-[fmodsingleton]: .README/fmodsingleton.png
-[usecustombuild]: .README/usecustombuild.png